The Mechanics Of Melanoma

 May is Melanoma Awareness Month, so this week we’re taking a deep dive into the science behind this potentially deadly cancer and how it’s treated.
-Melanoma accounts for less than 1% of skin cancer cases yet causes the vast majority of skin cancer deaths.
+Melanoma accounts for less than one percent of skin cancer cases, yet accounts for the vast majority of skin cancer deaths.
 If detected early enough, melanoma is almost always curable.
 If not, its ability to metastasize makes it difficult to treat.

-Melanoma is more common in young adults than many other types of cancer, with 25% of new cases occurring in people under age 45.
+Melanoma is more common in young adults than many other types of cancer, with 25 percent of new cases occurring in people under age 45.
 Its prevalence is growing—the number of new cases per year relative to the total population has doubled since 1973.
-In 2017, there will be an estimated 87,110 new cases of melanoma in the U.S. and 9,730 melanoma-related deaths, according to the Aim at Melanoma Foundation.
+In 2019, there will be an estimated 96,480 new cases of melanoma in the U.S. and 7,230 melanoma-related deaths, according to the Aim at Melanoma Foundation.
 Let’s review the basics and find out the latest treatments in the battle against melanoma.

 Lighter-skinned people are at higher risk for melanoma because the increased skin pigmentation found in darker skin tones helps to block UV rays from penetrating and damaging skin cell DNA.
-However, darker-skinned people can and do get skin cancer.
+However, darker-skinned people can and do get melanoma.
 Another general risk factor for melanoma is atypical moles, or moles with irregular shape, color, or size.
-Moles are clusters of melanocytes and so sudden changes in them may be an early warning sign of melanoma.
+Moles are clusters of melanocytes, and so sudden changes in them may be an early warning sign of melanoma.

 Let’s take a closer look at BRAF.
 BRAF codes for a protein required for the transmission of a growth signal from a cell surface receptor to the cell nucleus (growth signal transduction).
 Growth signaling is initiated by a growth factor binding to its receptor.
 This binding transmits a signal through the membrane, causing the internal portion of the receptor to interact with and activate a protein inside of the cell.
 This activation is then transferred to the next protein in the pathway, and so on until the signal reaches the last protein in the pathway.
 When this protein is activated, it enters the nucleus, where it turns on specific genes that make proteins which initiate cell division.
 BRAF is one of the proteins in this pathway.
 In BRAF-associated melanoma, the mutated BRAF is always turned on even when no growth factor is present.

-The small molecule drugs Zelboraf (Genentech; South San Francisco, CA) and Tafinlar (Novartis; Basel, Switzerland), and Braftovi (Array Biopharma; Boulder, CO) inhibit overactive BRAF and are approved for the treatment of late-stage melanoma.
+The small molecule drugs Zelboraf (Genentech; South San Francisco, CA), Tafinlar (Novartis; Basel, Switzerland), and Braftovi (Array Biopharma; Boulder, CO) inhibit overactive BRAF and are approved for the treatment of late-stage melanoma.
+(Article continues below)

 A few different checkpoint inhibitor therapies are on the market for metastatic melanoma.
 These therapies enable killer T-cells—immune system cells that recognize and kill threats such as cancer cells—to become fully activated and able to kill tumor cells.
 Keytruda (Merck, Kenilworth, NJ) and Opdivo (Bristol-Myers Squibb, New York, NY) both target PD-1, an inhibitory protein on the surface of T-cells; Yervoy (Bristol-Myers Squibb) targets a second inhibitory protein, CTLA-4.
 Both PD-1 and CTLA4 essentially act as “off switches” for killer T-cells.
 By inhibiting these off switches, the killer T-cells become fully activated, and able to kill melanoma cells.
 Opdivo (Bristol-Myers Squibb) is yet another checkpoint inhibitor approved to treat melanoma.
 Opdivo works by blocking PD-L1, a protein overexpressed on the surface of cancer cells that activates PD-1.

-A second type of immunotherapy approved for melanoma is Amgen’s (Thousand Oaks, CA) oncolytic virus therapy, talimogene laherparepvec (T-VEC).
+A second type of immunotherapy that has been approved for melanoma is Amgen’s oncolytic virus therapy, talimogene laherparepvec (T-VEC).
 An oncolytic virus is a virus that infects and kills cancer cells.
-The cancer cells are killed through cell lysis: as the virus multiplies inside of the cells, it causes them to burst open.
+The cancer cells are killed through cell lysis—as the virus multiplies inside of the cells, it causes them to burst open.
 This in turn releases new infectious particles that can target remaining tumor cells.
-In addition to killing cancer via lysis, the presence of an actively replicating virus triggers the immune response to target the tumor.
+In addition to direct killing of cancer cells via lysis, the presence of an actively replicating virus helps to activate the patient’s immune response to target the area.
 T-VEC was designed to infect and kill melanoma cells, and is so far the only FDA-approved oncolytic virus.

 The microRNA-filled vesicles induce changes in the layer of skin just below the epidermis, where melanoma originates.
 That lower layer of skin, known as the dermis, contains blood vessels which cancer cells are able to access.
 The Tel Aviv team is identifying drug candidates that may interfere with this process, preventing the metastasis that makes melanoma so deadly.